 Measures that enhance resilience or protective factors are as essential for preventing suicide as reducing the factors that increase risk for suicide.
+Resilience refers to the process by which individuals build their coping skills, gain competencies, and increase their resistance to stress (36).

 Protective factors are characteristics believed to reduce the likelihood that someone will harm or kill him/herself by counterbalancing risk factors, and vary according to age, gender, ethnicity, and religion (11, 17).
-Leading researchers in the field of youth suicide have noted that much research still needs to be conducted regarding specific protective factors for children and teens (4) although the following have shown to be protective factors for preventing youth suicide: parental/family support and connectedness (2, 4, 7, 11, 12, 20), good social/coping skills (11, 12), religious/cultural beliefs (2, 4, 11, 12), good relationships with other school youth/best friends (7, 12), lack of access to means (10, 11), support from relevant adults/teachers/professionals (7, 11, 12), help-seeking behavior/advice seeking (12), impulse control (7), adaptive problem solving/conflict resolution abilities (11), social integration/ opportunities to participate (7, 12), positive sense of worth/confidence (7, 12), stable living environment (7), access to and care for mental/physical/substance disorders (11), responsibility for others/pets (7), and their perceived connectedness to school (2).
-Additionally, involvement on sports teams (high school and community teams) is associated with reduced suicide ideation and non-fatal suicide attempts (27, 29, 30), reduced hopelessness and self-reported plans of suicide (28), and decreased risks for depression (30).
-Higher involvement (usually 3 or more teams per year) often showed more pronounced protection (28, 30, 32).
-However, one study revealed male high school athletes who made non-fatal suicide attempts reported serious injury more often than non-athlete counterparts (31, 32).
-The following checklist presents these protective factors in an easy-to-read format.
+Leading researchers in the field of youth suicide have noted that much research still needs to be conducted regarding specific protective factors for children and teens (4) although the following have shown to be protective factors for preventing youth suicide: parental/ family support and connectedness (2, 4, 7, 11, 12, 20, 34), good social/coping skills (11, 12), religious/cultural beliefs (2, 4, 11, 12), good relationships with other school youth/best friends (7, 12), reduced access to means (10, 11), support from relevant adults/ teachers/professionals (7, 11, 12), help-seeking behavior/advice seeking (12), impulse control (7), adaptive problem solving/ conflict resolution abilities (11), social integration/opportunities to participate (7, 12), positive sense of worth/confidence (7, 12), stable living environment (7), access to and care for mental/ physical/substance disorders (11), responsibility for others/pets (7), and their perceived connectedness to school (2).
+Additionally, involvement on sports teams (high school and community teams) is associated with reduced suicide ideation and non-fatal suicide attempts (27, 29, 30), reduced hopelessness and self-reported